Covid-19 - Municipal Information & Resources

 - Carambeck Community Centre

-- All Childcare programs at both Carambeck and 3 Francis Street Childcare Centre will be closed to the public effective 6:00 p.m.
-Monday, March 16, 2020 however, for your safety, we strongly encourage parents to secure alternate care immediately if possible.
+- All Childcare programs at both Carambeck and 3 Francis Street Childcare Centre resumed on Monday, July 6th with limited capacity.
 For Childcare inquiries, please contact the Childcare Centre directly at 613-253-0597.

 The Town will continue to monitor the situation as it evolves and take direction from the Federal government, Provincial government and Health Unit.
 As always, we encourage all residents to be prudent and follow the directive from the Health Unit on how to protect themselves and their family.